 Author: Christopher Daly, Research Intern (Summer 2020), Center for Strategic and International Studies

-Today, more than four billion people live in an area that is water scarce at least one month of the year, and by the year 2050 this number could increase by an additional 1.6 billion.
-More than 1.7 billion people globally live in river basins where water use exceeds recharge and demand for water has grown by roughly one percent per year for the last twenty years.
-During that same time, the land-areas of wetlands, groundwater tables, and the river basins themselves have steadily declined.
+In 2020, more than four billion people live in an area that is water scarce at least one month of the year, and by the year 2050 this number could increase to 5.6 billion.
+All told, more than 1.7 billion people globally live in river basins where water use exceeds recharge, and demand for water has grown by roughly one percent each year for the last 20 years.
+During this same time, the land-areas of wetlands, groundwater tables, and river basins have steadily declined.
 37 countries are currently water stressed and, of those, 17 are considered to be under extremely high water stress.

 An array of economic and ecological factors contributes to water scarcity, including groundwater and river overdraw, industrial agriculture, lack of infrastructure, and adverse weather events resulting from global heating.
 Droughts are occurring with increasing frequency around the world and rivers are running dry as glaciers recede and snowpack melts earlier in the year.
 As ecosystems degrade, the problem of water scarcity increases, as does the stress on existing water infrastructure both natural and manmade.